Harsh-Pratap-Singh/leetcode/Readme.md

 I never new there was stl of next_permutation which made it easy,well it was like lil bit cheating .
 - Time complexity : O(n)
 - Space complexity :O(n^2)

+### 88th Problem
+**Difficulty : medium**
+Using 2 pointers , if sum is less than target plus ,if greater than -ve , if equal check the min.
+- Time complexity :O(nlogn)
+- Space complexity :O(1)